Skip to main content Link Menu Expand (external link) Document Search Copy Copied

-• Unicast: One message is handed over to one the listener/handler/consumer
+• Unicast: A message is delivered to exactly one listener/handler.

-• Multicast: One message is handed over to multiple listeners/handlers/consumers
+• Multicast: A message is delivered to multiple listeners/handlers for the same queue.

 Message Handling